Abielf/MyPortfolio/README.md

  ### Projects:
  * **Haphaestus-frontend:** A React application simulating a blog archive deployed in Heroku and stylized using bootstrap.
 Connects to a backend database using Axious.
 Currently able to generate new posts, view existing posts, navigate the post archives and filter by tag.
 Looking to implement new tag generation in near future.
-You can see this at:
+This app can be seen at:

 `https://final-frontier-haphaestus.herokuapp.com`